top of page

 Educate Yourself

 Learn about the issue and get involved – people power works and the good news is that we are having an impact on this disastrous project.
-Click here for a fact sheet on the inland port is and check out our Issues & Information page to learn more about what proposed Utah inland port is.
-Also check out www.UtahInlandPort.org - Utah Inland Port Jurisdiction’s official website
+Read our fact sheet (PDF) and check out our Issues & Information page to learn more about what the proposed Utah Inland Port is.
+Also check out the Utah Inland Port Authority official website.

 Show Up